puneetkg/puneetkg.github.io/_posts/2022-01-26-blog-thetruecauseofanxiety.md

 The self realisation that if you are not able to solve the current situation doesn't make you dumb is extremely important.
 This allows you to move from helpless mindset to a problem solving mindset.
 This is the post that i needed to transform my thinking as well.

 Since, i couldn't any framework that can be applied to this situation.
-I combined 2 models to solve my situation.I found that that a combination of  'The Pareto principle' and 'The semantic tree approach' works charmingly in these situations.
-More on this in the coming posts
+I combined 2 models to solve my situation.I found that that a combination of  '[The Pareto principle](/posts/2022-01-27-blog-theparetoprinciple)' and '[The semantic tree approach](/posts/2022-01-28-blog-semantick)' works charmingly in these situations.

 Is there any other framework that you have applied to solve these situations?